 |Send Shelley an email to receive

-date farm events, shopping
+Up to date farm events, and

-week to your inbox.
+farm news to your inbox.

 WCNC TV Charlotte Today program March 2012 Talking

 Heidi Billotto, food writer and restaurant critic, makes

 Meatball Hoagies with Proffitt Family ground beef